1) Sign up for a GHIN Number

 2) Start posting your scores

-Once you have your GHIN number you can post your scores in one of three ways:
+Once you have your GHIN number you can post your scores through one of three ways:

 - At the golf course posting terminal after your round is played

-- Through the USGA GHIN app on your mobile device.
+- The USGA GHIN app on your mobile device.
 The app lets you post your scores, calculate course handicap, view score history and more.

 Scores should be posted as soon as possible after your round on the day it was played.